 ZAMPERLA AIR FORCE

-The Zamperla Air Force is a very child friendly coaster similar to the Vekoma line of Suspended Family Coasters (see above), only smaller and much slower.
+The Zamperla Air Force is a very child friendly coaster similar to the Vekoma line of Suspended Family Coasters (above), only smaller and much slower.
 Riders are also seated in suspended cars rather than open seats.